travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-docker.md

 # Using Nexus with Docker

 Nexus includes a Docker registry where private images may be hosted so that they can be shared across teams.
-To configure Docker, you must first login using your Nexus credentials:
+To configure Docker, one must first login using one's Nexus credentials:

 ```
 $ docker login containers.example.com
 ```

-This will ask you for your Nexus username and password.
+**Attention:** If GCP IAM authentication is enabled, [username and password **are not** the GCP organization credentials](../admin/configuring-nexus-proxy.md/#usage).

 ## Publishing a Docker image

-To publish a Docker image to the Nexus Docker registry you must tag the image according to the following nomenclature:
+To publish a Docker image to the Nexus Docker registry one must tag the image as follows:

 ```
 containers.example.com/<group-name>/<image-name>:<tag>
 ```

-After the image is built and tagged, you must run the following to publish it to the registry:
+After the image is built and tagged, one must run the following to publish it to the Nexus registry:

 ```
 $ docker push containers.example.com/<group-name>/<image-name>:<tag>
 ```

-Here's a concrete example on how to build and publish an image:
+Here's a concrete example of how to build and publish a private container image:

 ```
 $ docker build -t containers.example.com/devops/docker-nexus:3.3.2 .